oubiwann/coin-toss/README.rst

 -----------------

-For such occasions, one could -- ahead of time! -- define a policy that would utilize this data to generate a seed where by tie-breaking coin-tosses could be verified by any election official.
+For such occasions, one could -- ahead of time! -- define a policy that would utilize this data to generate a seed whereby tie-breaking coin-tosses could be verified by any election official.

 An example of this might be: